onionApps/Fire.onion/README.md

 ## Features
 - Webbrowser + Tor bundle for Android
+- Completely self-contained
-- No external dependencies / no other apps needed
+- No other apps needed
 - Anonymous web browsing
 - Access to .onion sites
 - Privacy mode always on